-Fly to Xian for a two night stay.
+Fly two and half hours to Xian for a two night stay.
 This evening, feast on traditional Shui Jiao dumplings and enjoy a performance of Tang Dynasty dancing.

-You will be transferred to Shanghai airport (approximately one hour to Shanghai Pudong Airport and approximately 20 minutes to Shanghai Hongqiao Airport).
-The flight duration is approximately 2.5 hours.
-Transfer from Xian airport to your hotel is approximately one hour.
 From November to March the Tang Dynasty music and dance performance is not available on all evenings.
 If it is not operating on the evening your group is due to attend, a suitable alternative will be arranged by your National Escort/Local Guide.

-Xian - Has long played a pivotal role in China's extensive history and has been a thriving hub for cultural exchange, economic trade as well as national politics for centuries.
-Home to some of China's most ancient sights, diverse architecture and delicious fares, Xian is a must see destination.
+Xian - Xian has long played a pivotal role in China's extensive history and has been a thriving hub for cultural exchange, economic trade as well as national politics for centuries.
+Home to some of China's most ancient sights, diverse architecture and delicious fares, Xian is a must-see destination.

-Tang Dynasty Dancing show - Xian, previously known as Chang'an, was an important cultural and historical centre, not only China but in the known-world.
-The Tang Dynasty Dancing show is an exciting exponent of this prosperous society and keeps alive the splendour of the period.
+Tang Dynasty Dancing Show\- Xian, previously known as Chang'an, was an important cultural and historical centre in not only China but in the known-world.
+The Tang Dynasty dancing show is an exciting exponent of this prosperous society and keeps alive the splendour of this period.

-Day 5: Xian
+DAY 5: XIAN